firdan-machda/chatbot_kossie_lib/README.md

 The configuration file should be a JSON file with the following structure:
 ```
 {
      "initial_message": {
-        "content": "Hello, how can I help you?"
+    "role": "system",
+    "content": "You are ChatBot, an empathetic assistant of professional mental counselor"
     },
     "summary_prompt": {
         "content": "Can you summarize our conversation?"